rickyHong/Vocab-Expansion-LLAMA-Wiki/Using-LlamaChat-Interface.md

+### ⚠️ Due to breaking changes in llama.cpp, LlamaChat cannot load the latest ggml models.

 LlamaChat: https://github.com/alexrozanski/LlamaChat

 LlamaChat provides an interactive graphical interface for LLaMA-like models on macOS systems.
 The following instructions demonstrate the setup process using the Chinese Alpaca 7B model as an example.